openaustralia/database-backup/README.md

 ### forum.opengovernment.org.au

 Linode backups are enabled for this server.
+Discourse is configured to backup locally daily.

 ## database-backup.sh